About Us • Overview

 Harnessing this data and research on the mismatch between low-paying jobs and the cost of survival, ALICE partners convene, advocate, and collaborate on solutions that promote financial stability at local, state, and national levels.

-Equipped with this data, ALICE partners collaborate, advocate, and innovate in their local communities to highlight the issues faced by ALICE households and to generate solutions that promote financial stability.
-In a grassroots movement representing United Ways, corporations, nonprofits, and foundations in Arkansas, Connecticut, Florida, Hawai‘i, Idaho, Illinois, Indiana, Iowa, Louisiana, Maryland, Michigan, New Jersey, New York, Ohio, Oregon, Pennsylvania, Tennessee, Texas, Virginia, Washington, and Wisconsin; we are United For ALICE.
+This grassroots ALICE movement, led by United Way of Northern New Jersey, has spread to half of U.S. states and includes United Ways, corporations, nonprofits and foundations in Arkansas, Connecticut, Delaware, District of Columbia, Florida, Hawai‘i, Idaho, Illinois, Indiana, Louisiana, Maryland, Michigan, Mississippi, New Jersey, New York, Ohio, Oregon, Pennsylvania, Tennessee, Texas, Virginia, Washington, West Virginia , and Wisconsin; we are United For ALICE.

-The ALICE research quantifies and describes number of households that are struggling financially.
+The ALICE research quantifies and describes the number of households that are struggling financially.

 From humble beginnings as a study to understand the struggles of families in one New Jersey county, this body of research has worked to increasingly shed light on a hidden population we now know as ALICE.
-After a decade of work, the spark ignited by the initial study has grown to include United Ways, corporations, and foundations in 20 states in a grassroots movement to change the national dialogue about financial hardship.
+After a decade of work, the spark ignited by the initial study has grown to include United Ways, corporations, nonprofits, and foundations across half of U.S. states in a grassroots movement to change the national dialogue about financial hardship.